Worst reasonable efforts

 We see “worst reasonable efforts” from organisations who know their captive customers have little realistic choice — banks, governments, insurers — and those — for example, mechanics — who suppose they’ll not see the same customer again anyway, at least until the exasperation of its last encounter has mostly leeched away and especially, those which are a bit of both: low-cost airlines, car rental companies and ticket booking agencies.

-So we can giggle, but for much of our rubbish modern lives, worst reasonable efforts are what we can expect from our rubbish modern overlords whose whole model — the presentation of the mediocre as premium — purport to deliver have sacrificed quality, bound and gagged, at the satanic altar of scale.
+So we can giggle, but for much of our rubbish modern lives, worst reasonable efforts are what we can expect from our rubbish modern overlords, whose whole model — the presentation of the mediocre as premium — has sacrificed quality, bound and gagged, at the satanic altar of scale.

-It is they that will send brusque emails from unmonitored accounts; they whose pre-recorded messages assures you your call is important and will be answered within the hour; they who ask you how likely you are to recommend your HR department to your friends and family; they who add booking fees for a performances booked online; they who explain your disc brakes were worn, again, and needed replacing when you took the car in just to get the wipers fixed.
+It is they who will send brusque emails from unmonitored accounts; they whose pre-recorded messages assure you your call is important and will be answered within the hour; they who ask you how likely you are to recommend your HR department to your friends and family; they who add booking and handling fees for a performance you booked and managed entirely online; they who explain your disc brakes were worn, again, and needed replacing when you took the car in just to get the wipers fixed.

-And so we tolerate worst reasonable efforts, each time taking mental notes for the forthcoming revolution, and trudge on, knowing deep down that the syrupy brown entropy with which the collected’s worst reasonable efforts have already doused the landscape scotches all hope of revolution ever catching fire.
+And so we tolerate worst reasonable efforts, each time taking mental notes for the forthcoming revolution, and trudge on, knowing deep down that the syrupy brown entropy with which the Collected’s worst reasonable efforts have already doused the landscape scotches all hope of a revolution ever catching fire.

 All right, I’ll hold.